exonum/exonum-doc/src/get-started/create-service.md

 ## Define minimal service

-Service is a group of acceptable transactions (we've defined them before).
+Service is a group of templated transactions (we've defined them before).
 It has a name and a unique id to determine the service inside a blockchain.

 ```rust